-The Dividend Gully and Sandy Grant Creek Alluvials Prospects are located in the north of EPM18615 of Gilberton Project (Figure 1).
-These 2 prospects form part of Mountain Maid metallogenic camp (Figure 8) with host rocks comprising Digger Creek Granite (Medium to coarse grained granite with muscovite pegmatite phases) and the Daniel Creek Formation comprising mica schist, phyllite and gneiss and represents a large roof pendant over the Robin Hood Granodiorite.
-The pegmatites, which are the focus of the lithium exploration are hosted within the Daniel Creek Formation.
+The Dividend Gully and Sandy Grant Creek Alluvials Prospects are located north of EPM18615 with the group's fully owned Gilberton Project (Figure 7).
+These two prospects form part of Mountain Maid metallogenic camp, with host rocks comprising Digger Creek Granite (Medium to coarse-grained granite with muscovite pegmatite phases) and the Daniel Creek Formation comprising mica schist, phyllite and gneiss.
+The structure also represents a large roof pendant over the Robin Hood Granodiorite.
+The pegmatites and micaceous metasediments are extensively developed within the Mt Hogan prospect.